My mother was the most caring person I ever knew and my father was the most remarkable.

 Above left: The growing Leu family in the early 1960s.
 That's my brother Dwight on the left and

-Above center: Don being interviewed on the "Today" show in 1967 on a segment about educational planning.
+Above right: Don being interviewed on the "Today" show in 1967 on a segment about educational planning.

-Above left: My parents in Honduras in 1968 while visiting property they had bought on the island of Roatan.
+Above right: My parents in Honduras in 1968 while visiting property they had bought on the island of Roatan.

-Above center: My brothers Dwight and Don with my dad (with the tiller) in 1970 in San Francisco Bay.
+Above left: My brothers Dwight and Don with my dad (with the tiller) in 1970 in San Francisco Bay.
 They

 taught themselves how to sail in this little boat.

-Above right: Dad at San Jose State University in 1970.
+Above right: My dad at San Jose State University in 1970.

 Above left: My dad had a great sense of humor.
 He's enjoying himself here in Sausalito, California.

-Above right: Being attacked by a cockatiel in Portland in 1985.
+Above right: Being attacked by a friendly cockatiel in Portland in 1985.

 Living the Good Life